arcedo/financial-ai-backend/README.md

 # Financial AI Backend

-A simple backend in Golang that is responsible of mantaining the comunication with an LLM (llama in this case) and the frontend forthe AI Finance Project
+A simple backend in Golang that is responsible of mantaining the comunication with an LLM (llama in this case) and the frontend for the AI Finance Project
 By Alejandro Vidal Casado && Marc Arcedo

 - [Frontend](https://github.com/yasai59/Finance-AI-frontend)